JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - High volatility and unclear intrinsic value.
 - Correlations shift over time (e.g., Bitcoin trading like tech).

-**My view:** Hold modest amounts — think 5–10 % max — as hedges, not core drivers.
+**My view:** I think holding modest amounts is reasonable (for example  5–10 % max) to balance for inflation and devaluing currency, and to not be 100% exposed to the stock market.

 ---